-As we think of all this, of cultivating in ourselves and others the conviction that we only live to please Him, and to serve His purposes, some are ready to say, 'This is not a land of promise we are called to enter, but a life of burden and difficulty and certain failure.'
-Do not say so, my brother.
+As we think of all this, of cultivating in ourselves and others the conviction that we only live to please Him to serve His purposes, some are ready to say:

+'This is not a land of promise we are called to enter, but a life of burden and difficulty and certain failure.'
+Do not say so, my brother!
 God calls you indeed to a land of promise.
 Come and prove what He can work in you.
 Come and experience what the nobility is of a Christlike obedience unto death.
-Come and see what blessing God will give to him who, with Christ, gives himself to the uttermost unto the ever-blessed and most holy will of God.
-Only believe in the glory of this good land of whole-hearted obedience; in God, who calls you to it; in Christ, who will bring you in; in the Holy Spirit, who dwells and works all there: he that believeth entereth in.
+Come and see what blessing God will give to him who, with Christ, gives himself the uttermost unto the ever-blessed and most holy will of God.
+Only believe in the glory of this good land of whole-hearted obedience: in God, in who calls you to it; in Christ, who will bring you in; in the Holy Spirit, who dwells and works all there.
+He that believeth entereth in.

-In preparation for our consecration I wish to speak of the obedience of faith, and of faith as the sufficient power for all obedience.
-I give you these five simple words as expressive of the disposition of a believing heart, entering on that life in the good land:-I see it, I desire it, I expect it, I accept it, I trust Christ for it.
+I wish, then, to speak of the obedience of faith, and of faith as the sufficient power for all obedience.
+I give you these five simple words as expressive of the disposition of a believing heart entering on that life in the good land:-I see it, I desire it, I expect it, I accept it, I trust Christ for it.